School Board Policy 419 -

-II.
-General Statement of Policy

-A. It shall be a violation of this policy for any student, teacher, administrator, other school personnel, or visitor to the school district or person to smoke or use tobacco, tobacco-related devices, or carries or uses an activated electronic delivery devices in a public school.
+A. A violation of this policy occurs when any student, teacher, administrator, other school personnel, or visitor to the school district smokes or use tobacco, tobacco-related devices, or carries or uses an activated electronic delivery devices in a public school.
 This prohibition extends to all facilities, whether owned, rented, or leased, and all vehicles that the school district owns, leases, rents, contracts for, or controls.
-In addition, this prohibition includes any other vehicles, including personal vehicles, used, in whole or in part, for work purposes, during hours of school operation, if more than one person is present.
+In addition, this prohibition includes any other vehicles, including personal vehicles, used, in whole or in part, for school purposes, during hours of school operation, if more than one person is present.
 This prohibition includes all school district property and all off-campus events sponsored by the school district.

-C. The school district will act to enforce this policy and to discipline or take appropriate action against any student, teacher, administrator, school personnel, or person who is found to have violated this policy.
+C. The school district will act to enforce this policy and to discipline or take appropriate action against any student, teacher, administrator, school personnel, or visitor who is found to have violated this policy.

 D. The school district will not solicit or accept any contributions or gifts of money, curricula, materials, or equipment from companies that directly manufacture and are identified with tobacco products, devices, or electronic delivery devices.
 The school district will not promote or allow promotion of tobacco products or electronic delivery devices on school property or at school-sponsored events.

-New wording